 In a situation where there is no program in the school, the student must be enrolled in a Louisiana-accredited high school and certified by the eligible music teacher at that school or a private teacher who is an LMEA member.

-Students selected to All-State Mixed Choir or Treble Chorus are eligible for membership in only one All-State ensemble.
+Students are eligible for membership in only one All-State ensemble.

 1st Round – District Directors will require students to submit either this form or their specific district’s form.

-2nd Round – This form is required for all students eligible for 2nd Round.
+2nd Round – No student’s audition recording will be accepted for 2nd Round adjudication without the receipt of this form by the District’s recording date.
 Follow your District Director’s instructions for submitting the LMEA Student Information Release Form.

 Scales will be included in both the 1st and the 2nd Round auditions.